smICA: Open-Source Software for Quantitative, Lifetime-Resolved Mapping of Absolute Fluorophore Concentrations in Living Cells: Authors contribution

-The A549 cells for microinjections were plated 1 or 2 days before the measurements on a 35 mm glass bottom cell culture dish (glass coverslip bottom, 0.17 µm, ibidi, Germany) to grow to approximately 50-70 \% confluence.
+The A549 cells for microinjections were plated 1 or 2 days before the measurements on a 35 mm glass-bottom cell culture dish (glass coverslip bottom, 0.17 µm, ibidi, Germany) to grow to approximately 50-70 \% confluence.
 Microinjections were performed by the Femtojet system (Eppendorf) using disposable sterile injection glass capillaries (Femtotip II, Eppendorf, 0.5 µm inner and 0.7 µm outer diameter).
 The injection time was set to 0.1 s.
-Before FCS measurements but after microinjections, the growth medium in the culture dish was washed out and replaced with PBS buffer containing Ca$^{2+}$ and Mg$^{2+}$ ions (Sigma-Aldrich).
+Before FCS measurements but after microinjections, the growth medium in the culture dish was washed out and replaced with IMDM medium (Gibco), which is dye-free and characterised with low autofluorescence.